ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 Activate the `prep` environment for this step.

 There are some arguments that you need to pass via the terminal.
 They are:
 - `countries`: At least one required.
-This should be the name of the countries you are prepping with a space between them.
+This should be the name of the countries you are preparing with a space between them.
 Make sure that the spellings used for country names match those used in the Natural Earth country boundaries shapefile.
 - `-ic`: At least one required.
 This is the two-letter ISO code for your countries.
 They must be in the same order as your countries.

 Below is an example of what you could run (with `Country1` and `Country2` being specific country names, and `C1` and `C2` being specific 2-letter ISO Codes for each country respectively):

 `.../Geo-X-data-prep % python prep_after_spider.py Country1 Country2 -ic C1 C2`

-The above will combine the SPIDER and GLAES files, creating `[Country]_hex_final.geojson` files for each country.
+The above will combine the SPIDER and GLAES files, saving `[Country]_hex_final.geojson` files for each country in the `inputs_geox/data`.

 It will then assign an interest rate to different hexagons for different technology categories based on their country.
 Lastly, this script removes the duplicated hexagons that belong to a country which are not the desired country.

-The final files will be saved as `hex_final_[ISOCode].geojson` in the `inputs_geox/data` folder.
+The final file will be saved as `hex_final_[ISOCode].geojson` for each country in the `inputs_geox/data` folder.

-This can be placed into a copy of the `Geo-X` repository as the baseline input data for modelling.
+These `hex_final_[ISOCode].geojson` files can be placed into a copy of the `Geo-X` repository in the `data` folder, as the baseline input data for modelling.

 If you set `hydro` to True, a `[CountryName]_hydropower_dams.gpkg` file for each country will be generated into the `ccg-spider/prep/data` folder.
 These files must be placed into the `data/hydro` folder of your `Geo-X` repository.